 Lower School (K-5)

-The Lower School division serves kindergarten through fifth grades and seeks to develop a love of learning in academically ambitious young students.
+The Lower School division serves kindergarten through fifth grades and seeks to develop a love of learning in academically ambitious young students in the Summerlin area of Las Vegas.
 The traditional curriculum is based on the reading program and educational philosophy developed by founding Headmistress, Dr. LeOre Cobbley.
 This traditional education includes, but is not limited to: reading aloud daily, cursive writing, research projects, and timed math facts testing.

 Starting with our youngest students, we "teach to the top."
 This mantra coined first by Dr. Cobbley describes a guiding philosophy embraced by all educators at The Meadows School.
 Teach to the top allows the strongest child in the class to succeed and be challenged, while showing a high bar to the others.
 This also allows elementary school students to focus on a student's strongest subjects.
 Every child has an aptitude for something, like a seed just waiting to grow.
 It is the teacher’s job to discover that interest and nurture its growth, which may one day become their life’s passion.